lnis-uofu/FPGA_Secured_Bitstream/README.md

 ## Programming Management Unit: PMU
 ### Version 3
-  PMU V3 consists of a JTAG Tap Controller, PMU FSM, with SHA and AES cores.
+  PMU V3 consists of a JTAG Tap Controller, PMU FSM, with SHA and AES interfaces.
 Version 3 incoportates AES for bitstream encryption and SHA for bitstream data integrity and user authentication.
 A hierarchial overview is shown in Figure 2 and mored detailed diagrams of each block are presented later in the README.

  <p align="center">